facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Piecewise Interpolation

-Piecewise interpolation takes the idea of linear interpolation, and then applies it to multiple colors.
-As drawing a straight line through a series of points greater than two can be problematic to achieve, piecewise interpolation creates straight lines between each color.
+Piecewise interpolation takes the idea of linear interpolation and then applies it to multiple colors.
+As drawing a straight line through a series of points greater than two can be difficult to achieve, piecewise interpolation creates straight lines between each color in a chain of colors.

 ![Piecewise Interpolation](images/piecewise-interpolation.png)

 When the `interpolate` method receives more that two colors, the interpolation will utilize piecewise interpolation and interpolation will be broken up between each pair of colors.
-The function, just like when interpolating between two colors, still takes a range of 0 - 1, only it will now apply to the entire range that spans all the colors.
+The function, just like when interpolating between two colors, still operates by default in the domain of [0, 1], only it will now apply to the entire range of colors.

-Piecewise interpolation is simply a method of breaking up a data set and performing interpolation over small segments.
+Piecewise interpolation simply breaks up a series of data points into segments in order to apply interpolation individually on each segment.

 ```playground
 Color.interpolate(['black', 'red', 'white'])
 ```

-This approach generally works well, but since the placement of colors may not be in a straight line, you will often have pivot points and the transition may not be quite as smooth.
+This approach generally works well, but since the placement of colors may not be in a straight line, you will often have pivot points and the transition may not be quite as smooth at these locations.

 ## Cubic Spline Interpolation